 The good news is that the back of the marketing value chain almost always looks the same.

 The End Is Where the Value Is

 The end of your marketing value chain is where you calculate the value of your product or service.
-I say this is the least variable because there should be some constants down here—namely, your revenue, margins, and probably even your sales pipeline (or average sales conversion rate and average sale value, for e-commerce or more B2C models).
+I say this is where the least variation exists because there should be some constants down here—namely, your revenue, margins, and probably even your sales pipeline (or average sales conversion rate and average sale value, for e-commerce or more B2C models).